-I am throwing JFK a hundredth birthday party on May 29th.
-The signature drink will be the Jack & Coke; pun intended.
+I am throwing John F. Kennedy a 100th birthday party on May 29.
+The signature drink will be the Jack and Coke; pun intended.
 Also, daiquiris will be served; no pun intended.
 JFK just loved daiquiris.

-Each year on November 24th, headlines are run, television tributes are broadcast and I imagine, in some Boston churches, masses are said.
-It isn’t just the general tragedy of the late president’s assassination which makes the 24th a perpetual vigil; it’s also the drama: the memory of a pink Chanel suit stained in blood, a broadcast in which Walter Cronkite got choked up, a little boy’s iconic salute.
+Each year on Nov.
+24, headlines are run, television tributes are broadcast and, I imagine, in some Boston churches, masses are said.
+It isn’t just the general tragedy of the late president’s assassination which makes the 24th a perpetual vigil; it’s also the drama — the memory of a pink Chanel suit stained in blood; a broadcast in which broadcast legend Walter Cronkite got choked up; a little boy’s iconic salute.

-And maybe, too, it’s our society’s obsession with fate; our focus on the circumstances which cannot be controlled; in this case, death.
+And maybe it’s also our society’s obsession with fate — our focus on the circumstances which cannot be controlled — in this case: death.

 I see this same cynicism every day at Penn.
 When a student’s younger sibling is accepted, a “family connection” is instantly identified.
 “Quotas” are acknowledged begrudgingly as the reason for a particularly impressive internship.
 We neglect to consider the intelligence and creativity of our peers, instead attributing their successes to fate, luck, circumstance.